cr1m1/cron-parser/README.md

 #   Cron-Parser

-A command line application or script which parses a cron string and expands each field to show the times at which it will run.
-This program was a task for internship.
+A command line application which parses a cron string and expands each field to show the times at which it will run.
+This program was a task for an internship.

 Can parse minutes, hours, days of month, monthes and days of week.
 But does not support special strings as "@yearly", "L", "W", "?", "#".